seeruk/react-reveal/public/slides/external.md

 }
 ```

-Code is also supported, but syntax highlighting doesn't appear to work in this scenario either.
+Code is supported, but syntax highlighting doesn't appear to work well in Markdown.